RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-options.md

     versionTag: 5.2.10-22
     ```

-    The version tag is as it appears on your repository (e.g., on [DockerHub](https://hub.docker.com/r/redislabs/redis/)).
+    The version tag is as it appears on your repository, for example on [DockerHub](https://hub.docker.com/r/redislabs/redis/).